Lake Tahoe Travel Guide

 For a holiday at Lake Tahoe, visitors can fly in to the nearby Reno/Tahoe Airport, or drive on all-weather highways from Reno, Sacramento, San Francisco and Los Angeles in just a few hours, for a dose of fun in the pure mountain air.

 With literally hundreds of restaurants and eateries to select from in the Lake Tahoe area, the main problem for hungry holidaymakers is what to choose.
 Most are well satisfied with the top quality restaurants in their particular resorts, but the options are unlimited if one decides to move further afield.
-A favourite on the south shore is Dory's Oar, offering Californian cuisine with a European influence.
-Delicious seafood is served at the Fresh Ketch Lakeside Restaurant on the Tahoe Keys Marina.
-On the north shore in Tahoe City is the casually elegant Christy Hill.
-Another Lake Tahoe favourite is Evan's American Gourmet Café.
+A favourite in South Lake is Sprouts, the go-to spot for salads and sandwiches that are both healthy and delicious; if comfort food is what you crave, South Lake is also home to Mac Duff's Pub, serving up generous portions of fish and chips, burgers and general pub fare.
+On the north shore in Tahoe City is the casually elegant Christy Hill, featuring a spectacular view of the lake.
+With a varied menu of homey dishes, Fire Sign Cafe is a well-loved favourite for breakfast and lunch in Tahoe City.

 Whatever takes your fancy in the way of living it up is available in Lake Tahoe, from gambling or shooting pool to watching a raunchy cabaret show.
-The numerous casinos, concentrated on the south shore, are the venue for non-stop action way beyond the tables and slot machines, in satellite bars, clubs, restaurants and lounges.
-McP's Pub Tahoe on the south shore features live music every night year-round.
-One of the hottest Lake Tahoe clubs is VEX, in Harrah's Casino, offering great drinks, music and dancing till the early hours.
-Boost nightclub can be found at Bill's Lake Tahoe Casino and is also a late night favourite.
+The numerous casinos, concentrated on the south shore, provide non-stop action way beyond the tables and slot machines, in satellite bars, clubs, restaurants and lounges.
+Himmel Haus in South Lake is a German beerhouse that serves up an impressive range of German and Belgian beer and wine, along with bavarian-inspired dishes, they also host multiple weekly events.
+One of the hottest Lake Tahoe clubs is Peek, in Harrah's Casino, offering great drinks, music and dancing till the early hours.
+Opal Ultra Lounge can be found at Montbleu Resort and is also a late night favourite.

 Unless you are approaching it from the East Coast, Lake Tahoe is a little tricky to get to.